 The chaos which followed the death of Karim Khan was ended when the cruel Agha Muhammad Khan triumphed over his rivals and became shah (1796).
 His son, Fath ‘Ali Shah succeeded him the following year, and has reigned ever since, presiding over a period of economic stagnation and some territorial loss.

-The British East India Company now controls most of India. click to view
+The British now control most of Indiaclick to view South Asia 1837AD

 The Shahs of Iran have maintained their country’s political independence but, economically, they have been drawn into the British sphere of influence.
 Iran’s manufacturing industries have declined in the face of cheap goods from abroad, and her main exports are now crops such as rice, tobacco and opium.
 Naser al-Din Shah currently occupies the throne.
 He has tried to solve his financial problems by selling commercial concessions to foreign companies.
 This has aroused hostility amongst the population and the clergy and, in any case, achieves very little for the country at large: the money raised is squandered by the Shah and his family on expensive trips to Europe.

 The British almost lost control of India in a great rebellion, but were able to reimpose their ruleclick to view South Asia 1871AD